-The claim of unfair assessment must be supported and generally requires substantial evidence related to the property's assessment.
+Property owners may represent themselves or have an attorney represent them at the hearing.
+The claim of unfair assessment must be supported; this generally requires substantial evidence related to the property's assessment.

 The board of review must give all taxing districts a copy of any complaint for which a change of \$100,000 or more in assessed value is sought.
 Taxing districts also may appear at the hearing.